mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-07-03-moving-the-loupe.md

 ---
 layout: article
-title: "Paper Quick Tip: Moving the Loupe"
+title: "Paper Quick Tip: How to Use Zoom While Painting"
-modified: 2014-07-30T10:28:11.708000-04:00
+modified: 2014-11-21T14:48:52-05:00
 categories: mastering-paper
-excerpt: "Learn how to reposition Paper by 53's Zoom loupe mid-stroke to aid in painting large detailed shapes."
+excerpt: "Learn how to reposition Paper by 53's Zoom loupe mid-stroke to help add detail to your drawings."
 tags: [Paper by 53, tutorial, drawing, painting, iPad]
 image:
   feature: paper-53-zoom-loupe-feature.jpg